hokiemft/starter-hello-world/content/home/homepage.md

 ### University of Mobile
 #### Assistant Professor of Marriage and Family Counseling • August 2016 - Current • Mobile, AL
-I teach and train graduate students in the art of therapy and self-reflection.
+I teach and train graduate students in the art and science of therapy and self-reflection.

 ### Veterans Recovery Resources
 #### Therapist • November 2018 - Current • Mobile, AL